ayustudio/headwindjs/examples.md

-Certainly!
-I'll create an examples directory with sample projects for each supported framework, and a CHANGELOG.md file for the HeadWindJS project.
+#Examples directory with sample projects for each supported framework for the HeadWindJS project.

 First, let's create the examples directory structure:
 ```